pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 ## <a id='plans'></a>Step 6: Configure Plans

-A plan is a cluster configuration template that defines the set of resources for Tanzu Kubernetes Grid Integrated Edition to use when deploying Kubernetes clusters.
+A plan is a cluster configuration template that defines the set of resources for {{  vars.product }} to use when deploying Kubernetes clusters.
 A plan allows you to configure the numbers of control plane and worker nodes, select between Linux and Windows OS for worker nodes, specify the configuration of the control plane and worker VMs, set disk sizes, select availability zones for control plane and node VMs, and configure advanced settings.

-Tanzu Kubernetes Grid Integrated Edition Management Console provides preconfigured default plans, for different sizes of Kubernetes clusters.
+{{  vars.product }} Management Console provides preconfigured default plans, for different sizes of Kubernetes clusters.
 You can change the default configurations, or you can activate the plans as they are.
 You must activate at least one plan configuration because when you use the TKGI CLI to create a Kubernetes cluster, you must specify the plan on which you are basing the Kubernetes cluster.
 If no plans are activated, you cannot create Kubernetes clusters.

-Tanzu Kubernetes Grid Integrated Edition plans support privileged containers and three admission control plugins.
+{{  vars.product }} plans support privileged containers and three admission control plugins.
 For information about privileged containers and the supported admission plugins, see
 [Privileged mode for pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/#privileged-mode-for-pod-containers) in the Kubernetes documentation.
-For information about admission plugins, see [Using Admission Control Plugins for Tanzu Kubernetes Grid Integrated Edition Clusters](./admission-plugins.html).
+For information about admission plugins, see [Using Admission Control Plugins for {{  vars.product }} Clusters](./admission-plugins.html).

 You can create a maximum of 10 Linux plans and a maximum of 3 Windows plans.

-After you have deployed Tanzu Kubernetes Grid Integrated Edition, when you use the management console to create clusters, you can override some of the values that you define in plans by using [Compute Profiles](./console-compute-profile.html).
+After you have deployed {{  vars.product }}, when you use the management console to create clusters, you can override some of the values that you define in plans by using [Compute Profiles](./console-compute-profile.html).

 To configure a plan: